-During the 1904-1905 winter season, 462 Beacon was the home Alice (Weld) Williams, the widow of merchant Thomas Blake Williams, and her son, Ralph Blake Williams, a real estate trustee.
-They previously had lived at 304 Commonwealth.
-Also living at 462 Beacon were Alice Williams’s son-in-law and daughter, Dr. George Gray Sears, a physician, and Ruth (Williams) Sears.
-They had married in February of 1904 and 462 Beacon probably was their first home together.
-Prior to their marriage, George Sears had lived at 19 Marlborough and Ruth Williams had lived at 304 Commonwealth with her mother and brother.
-They all were living at 462 Beacon while two houses were being built for them at 424 and 426 Beacon, where they moved in about 1906 (Alice Williams and Ralph B. Williams to 424 Beacon, and George and Ruth Sears to 426 Beacon).
+During the 1904-1905 winter season, 462 Beacon was the home Alice (Weld) Williams, the widow of merchant Thomas Blake Williams, her son, Ralph Blake Williams, a real estate trustee, and her son-in-law and daughter, Dr. George Gray Sears, a physician, and Ruth (Williams) Sears.
+They all previously had lived at 304 Commonwealth and had moved to 462 Beacon while two houses were being built for them at 424 and 426 Beacon, where they moved in about 1906 (Alice Williams and Ralph B. Williams to 424 Beacon, and George and Ruth Sears to 426 Beacon).

 On November 16, 1904, 462 Beacon was purchased from the estate of William Sumner Appleton, Sr., by Frances Elizabeth (Appleton) Jackson, the wife of stockbroker Charles Cabot Jackson.
 She was William Sumner Appleton, Sr.’s first cousin, twice removed.
 The Cabots lived at 301 Marlborough and appear not to have moved to 462 Beacon until after the 1904-1905 winter season.